What’s the Deal with R-22 and R-410a being ILLEGAL? Phase Out Process

 Phase Out Process

 News flash.
 They’re not.
 Let us explain.
-When refrigerants become ‘obsolete’ it doesn’t mean they're not good as refrigerants.
+When refrigerants become ‘obsolete,’ it doesn’t mean they're not good as refrigerants.
 Quite the opposite.
-There are many phased out refrigerants that have amazing thermal properties.
+Many phased-out refrigerants have amazing thermal properties.
 However, the issue is when they are released into the atmosphere.

 Many old refrigerants are made up of atoms of chlorine.
-These atoms are destructive to the ozone layer, destroying approximately 100,000 ozone atoms for one chlorine atom.
+These atoms destroy the ozone layer, destroying approximately 100,000 ozone atoms for one chlorine atom.
 If world wars are any indication, chlorine in the atmosphere isn’t good.
-Even new refrigerants have the ability to develop smog in the troposphere which keeps heat in the atmosphere and the sunlight off the ground.
-So, as a precaution, when new refrigerants are produced that can take the place of ozone depleting or smog producing alternatives new legislation is soon to follow.
+Even new refrigerants have the ability to develop smog in the troposphere, which keeps heat in the atmosphere and the sunlight off the ground.
+So, as a precaution, when new refrigerants are produced that can take the place of ozone-depleting or smog-producing alternatives, new legislation is soon to follow.

-Even still, there will be a lot of systems, air conditioners, and air conditioning machines which take the previous refrigerant.
+Even still, many systems, air conditioners, and air conditioning machines will take the previous refrigerant.
 This is where things get interesting.
-Phase two is often the production halt of new phase out materials.
-For example, when r-22 was phased out it took many years for them to stop producing new canisters of the product.
+Phase two is often the production halt of new phase-out materials.
+For example, when R-22 was phased out, it took many years for them to stop producing new canisters of the product.

 So what happens when they stop producing old products?